Logo Aéroport de Paris

 The new momentum in the aviation market is becoming clearer

-In 2024, Groupe ADP welcomed nearly 364 million passengers across its entire network of airports, an 8.1% increase over 2023.
-After the abrupt halt in growth in air travel as a result of the pandemic, 2024 brought clear evidence of new momentum: Paris-Orly and Paris-Charles de Gaulle airports crossed the symbolic 100 million passenger mark – returning to the pre-pandemic levels of 2017 – and the international market continues to show strong growth, particularly in Asia.
+In 2025, Groupe ADP welcomed nearly 379 million passengers across its entire network of airports, a 4.2% increase over 2024.
+After the abrupt halt in growth caused by the pandemic in the early 2020s, 2024 had brought clear evidence of new momentum since Paris airports crossed the symbolic threshold of 100 million passengers welcomed – returning to their pre-crisis 2017 level – driven by strong growth in international traffic, particularly in Asia.

 Global air traffic on the rise and seeing a transformation